 “I know it’s OK to quit.
 I just haven’t yet,” I told my wife as I looked out the passenger-side window of our RV at the big Astoria Bridge we were about to cross.

 “No, I’m not saying it’s OK if you quit.
 I’m saying you HAVE TO quit.
-You’re starting to drive me crazy telling me how you hate blogging daily but you feel like you have to do it because of some commitment you made to yourself,” she said.
+You’re starting to drive me crazy telling me how you hate blogging daily but you feel like you have to because of some commitment you made to yourself,” she said.

 “I’m going to quit.
 I just haven’t decided if I should quit on Day 300 – which is tomorrow – or Day 365.
 If I make it to Day 365 I can say I blogged daily for a year at least,” I said.

 “Just quit.
 Who cares when you do.
-Nobody reads it so who cares.”
+Nobody reads it, so who cares.”

 “OK, I’ll quit on Day 300.”